Zerg00s/FlowPowerAppsMigrator/README.md

 - Navigate to your SharePoint List
 - Click on one of the SharePoint list items
-- Click on ellipsis (3 dots) > Customize with Power Apps:
+- Click on the ellipsis (3 dots) > Customize with Power Apps:
 ![](MISC/IMG/CustomizeWithPowerApps.png)

 - Power apps Editor will open.